-To prevent wrong temperatures inside the tank, make sure you use a reliable thermometer.
+To prevent wrong temperatures inside the

 If you need to correct the temperature, do it gradually until it reaches the recommended range – preferably over a few days.
 This is because sudden changes can also stress out your Uromastyx and affect its appetite.

 Lastly, keep in mind that you need to provide a specific basking spot for your Uromastyx, with temperatures ranging from 110-120°F and a cooler side of the enclosure with temperatures around 80°F.

 3. Incorrect Lighting

 Lighting is an important factor in maintaining the health of your Uromastyx.
 Inadequate lighting can affect their appetite and overall well-being.

 Uromastyx need to have UVB lighting for proper calcium absorption, which is necessary for strong bones and overall health.

 Without enough UVB lighting, your Uromastyx may experience metabolic bone disease, which can lead to loss of appetite and other health issues.

 In addition to UVB lighting, your Uromastyx also needs a regular day/night cycle.